aimms/how-to/Articles/364/364-even-more-logging-published-apps.rst

     .. image:: images/WinUIAppCacheFolder.png
         :align: center

 #.
-Run the application again by launching it from the AIMMS PRO Portal.
+Run the application again by launching it from the AIMMS Portal.

 #.
 After closing the application, the session log files are: